Gnosder/Gaming/Fugue Wrath/characters.md

     Charisma: Impacts will saves, and leadership
     Magic: Impacts mana and maximum force of spells
     Faith: Impacts luck saves and faith refresh
+### Faith

+Faith represents a character's inner grit and determination.
+Faith grants its rating as a bonus to luck rolls and gives character faith points or FP.

+FP represents a character's ability to impose their will on the universe.
+It is a resource that characters can spend to reroll any die roll, though they must use the new result (unless they spend an FP to reroll that as well).

+#### FP Refresh

+The only way to restore FP is through honest rest.
+When characters rest in a safe area they refresh up to their maximum value of FP.
+Some areas or events may confer temporary bonuses to a characters FP.
+These bonuses fade the next time a character refreshes their FP.
+FP is never gained such as "+1 FP", but it reset to a set value although this never reduces a character's current rating.
+Thus if a character has 3 FP left and is allowed to refresh 1 FP they remain at 3 FP, while a character with 0 in the same situation is able to recover 1 FP..

 Stamina, Wounds, and Mana are the primary resources of the game.
     Stamina: Your maximum health before you become wounded.